As more of our lives become connected to the internet, threats to our private data and computer systems increase.

 In a previous post, we discussed dedicated Information Security careers, the employment prospects, and what you’ll need to secure a job.
 However, understanding network, computer, and data security are vital in any IT position.
 You need to know what the threats are, how to prevent them, how to fix them, and be willing to stay on top of the latest IT security news.

 Hacking is when your computer, database, or website, is accessed without permission.
 The person who attacks your system is called a hacker, who may change the system’s security to accomplish a variety of goals.
-In the past, we have looked at cybersecurity breaches.
+In the past, we have looked at cybersecurity breaches program breaches.
 Below are 24 security threats that people working in IT need to know about.

 Threats to individual computers